clarksoft/pdf2IoC/README.md

 # pdf2IoC
-extract all IPS from a PDF file and match with Shodan and Censys looking for interesting ISP
+extract all IPs from a PDF file and match with Shodan and Censys looking for interesting ISP